The Adventures of Sherlock Holmes

 Twelve stories, approx. 94,000 words

-Ronald Howard, left, and Howard Marion-Crawford in the first small-screen rendition of the sleuthing duo.
+Ronald Howard, left, and Howard Marion-Crawford in the sleuthing duo's first TV adventures.

 Beyond the golden age

-The Adventures of Sherlock Holmes (1954–1955): Also called Sherlock Holmes; television series featuring Ronald Howard, Howard Marion-Crawford, Archie Duncan
+The Adventures of Sherlock Holmes (1954–1955): Also known as Sherlock Holmes; television series, thirty-nine episodes; featuring Ronald Howard, Howard Marion-Crawford, Archie Duncan

 Nostalgic fans consider the 1940s, when Nigel Rathbone and Nigel Bruce were ever-present on film and radio, the golden age of Sherlockian drama.
 But there have been so many great, more faithful and more interesting adaptations of Arthur Conan Doyle's detective stories since then that the lustre has gradually faded somewhat from the Rathbone-Bruce era.